byteowlz/opencode2go/README.md

 ![opencode2go_Logo](logo.svg)

-A GUI client for [opencode](https://opencode.ai) built with Tauri, React, and TypeScript.
-This app provides a terminal-style interface for interacting with AI coding assistants through the opencode server.
+A GUI client for the awesome [opencode](https://opencode.ai) terminal agent, built with Tauri.
+This app provides a terminal-style gui client for interacting with opencode running as a server.
+Runs on Mac, Linux, Windows, iOS and Android (currently only tested on Mac and iOS)

-## ⚠️ Security Disclaimer
+## Disclaimer

 **This application does not include any authentication or security features.** When using opencode2go:

-- **Never expose your opencode server ports publicly** to the internet
+- **Don't expose your opencode server ports publicly** to the internet without some auth layer in between
-- Use secure networking solutions like **VPN** or **Tailscale** to access your opencode server remotely
+- Use secure networking solutions like **VPN** or **Tailscale/Headscael** to access your opencode server remotely
 - Only connect to opencode servers on trusted networks (localhost, private networks, or secure tunnels)
 - Be aware that all communication with the opencode server is unencrypted HTTP by default

-**For remote access, we strongly recommend using Tailscale or a VPN instead of exposing ports directly.**
+**For remote access, I can recommend using Tailscale or Wireguard.**

 ## Features